QuentinRa/blog.quentinra.dev/proj/agile-scrum/artifacts/product-backlog.md

 * You may **compare tasks** and sort them by difficulty.
 * You can give a value among a fixed list (`0, 1/2, 1, 2, 3, 5, 8, 13, 20, 40, 100, ?, inf.`) to each task.
 The average/median value may be used as an answer.

-If you got outliers (`valeurs abérantes`) such as (almost) everyone gave "10", one gave "5", and one gave "20", then it would be a good idea to ask them **why** they gave this value (maybe they through of something others didn't).
+If you got outliers (`valeurs abérantes`) such as (almost) everyone gave "10", one gave "5", and one gave "20", then it would be a good idea to ask them **why** they gave this value (maybe they thought of something others didn't).

 * The [T-Shirt Size Estimation](https://explainagile.com/blog/t-shirt-size-estimation/)